thorstenhirsch/adelheid/README.md

 ment data, e.g. setting the id by which your artifacts are distinguished.
 You also need to provide an xpath or jsonpath expression, which adelheid will use when parsing the deployment data.
-But don't worry too much about that now - you can change these settings later as often as you like and rebuild your database.
+But don't worry too much about that now - you can change these settings later as often as you like and rebundle your database.

 # The Overview
 Here you see all your environments and the latest deployments.
 You can search in all environments or in a